Projection-based model-order reduction via graph autoencoders suited for unstructured meshes

 \section{Architecture details and training}

-The autoencoders are trained with the strategies outlined in this section.
 All models are trained on an NVIDIA L40S GPU.
 We initialize all weights and biases using Xavier initialization \cite{glorot2010initialization}.
 No attempt was made to mitigate oversmoothing (or overdiffusion) for any of the models, which can be a concern for extremely deep GNNs.
 The reader is directed to \cite{rusch2023survey} for an in-depth study on quantifying and mitigating oversmoothing for GNNs.
 The details of the graph and CNN-based autoencoders for the test problems in Section \ref{sec:experiments} are provided in Tables \ref{table:GNN} and \ref{table:CNN}, respectively.
 In all test problems, the loss is evaluated using \eqref{eq:loss}.
-Stochastic gradient descent is performed using Adam optimizer \cite{kingma2014adam} to update the weights and biases at each epoch.
+Stochastic gradient descent is performed using the Adam optimizer \cite{kingma2014adam} to update the weights and biases at each epoch.
 The learning rate for all problems is chosen to be $10^{-4}$, and the activation functions are taken to be ELU \cite{clevert2016elu}.